sstuqtd/editor-framework/docs/ui/event-binding.md

  </script>
 ```

-We register event listener for current template in `listeners` property.
-Please notice you can use `nodeId.eventName` pattern to specify listener to one certain element.
+Here, we registered an event listener for the current template in `listeners` property.
+Please notice you can use `nodeId.eventName` pattern to specify the listener for a certain element.

-## DOM Attribute
+## DOM Attributes

-To add event listener to your element in editor web page, use `on-event` attribute on element DOM:
+To add event listener to your element in editor web page, use the `on-event` attribute in the element's DOM:

 ```html
 <dom-module id="simple-tag">